xescuder/xescuder-personalsite/content/home.md

 skills: >-

     * Ability to define and adapt strategies, standards and methodologies.
-Ability to identify tactical opportunities
+Ability to identify innovation opportunities and tools

-    * High technical knowledge, which enables efficient management of technical teams and complex projects
+    * High technical knowledge

     * Good communication skills and training abilities

-    * Ability to develop clear and concise documentation.

     * Ability to review and test deliverables, applications and attention to detail.